 School Canteen Health

-The TSCA engages schools in the Canteen Accreditation Program (CAP).
-This accreditation program offers a model of best practice for canteen management through an awards process of Bronze, Silver, and ultimately GOLD level.
+The TSCA engages schools in the Canteen Accreditation Program, which has recently changed its name to the SmartFood Award Program.
+This accreditation program offers a model of best practice for canteen management through an awards process of Bronze, Silver, Gold and Platinum level.
 It offers ongoing support and education to school communities of government and non-government schools in the areas of

 – healthy canteen foods,